Matroids, Feynman categories, and Koszul duality: Gröbner bases for operads over

 which is a cluster.
 This formula makes sense even if the $X_i$'s do not belong to $\G$ because each $X_i$ covers $X_{i-1}$ and therefore is an atom in $[X_{i-1}, \un]$ which must belong to the induced building set.
 We can finally state the main result of this section. \begin{prop} The normal monomials with respect to $\B$ in arity $(\L, \G, \vartriangleleft)$ are the monomials of the form

 where $\S$ is some nested set without any rank $1$ intervals and the $k_G$'s are integers strictly less than $\rk( [\tau_{\S}(G), G]) - 1$, except $k_{\un}$ which can be equal to $\rk( [\tau_{\S}(\un), \un]) - 1$.
-Furthermore this decomposition is unique. \end{prop} \begin{proof} We start with the following lemma. \begin{lemma} Any irreducible nested set $\S$ in some irreducible built lattice can be written as
+Furthermore that decomposition is unique. \end{prop} \begin{proof} We start with the following lemma. \begin{lemma} Any spanning nested set $\S$ in some irreducible built lattice can be written as